PromoPass/web/README.md

 ## Getting Started

 ### Todo
-* Add an edit profile for providers to add their businesses/gimbal devices to
+* Add profile functionality to edit profile (edit email, password, first name, last name).
 * Add create ad functionality
-* Configure google/facebook buttons on login/sign up page.
 * Typecheck ALL OF the forms.

 #### Maybe
 * Restful API would be nice -- but really low on the priority list. :(
-*